Embed maps, apps, and groups

 Embed an app

-You may want to embed an app in a website instead of embedding the map.
+You may want to embed an app instead of a map in a website.
 Embedding an app can be useful in various scenarios.
 The following are some examples:

-• Show an app you have created using an ArcGIS Configurable Apps template (for example, using the Basic Viewer template) that includes all the app functionality you configured.
+• Show an app you have created using an ArcGIS Instant Apps template (for example, using the Basic template) that includes all the app functionality you configured.

 Note: